HealthSamurai/documentation/reference/aidbox-forms/document-dsl.md

 * `aidbox.sdc/number`     - fields with number
 * `aidbox.sdc/quantity`   - fields with measurement units
 * `aidbox.sdc/choice`     - fields with answers, located in valuesets
+* `aidbox.sdc/reference`  - fields with reference to arbitrary resources
 * `aidbox.sdc/calculated` - fields, which need to be calculated via rules engine